Poha Kea Point 4

 No analysis available

-I searched for surfboard-specific storage references in the public remarks.
-The listings mention garage storage and general storage, but nothing indicates dedicated surfboard storage.
+I searched for surfboard storage references, including board storage and bike-and-surf storage.
+The remarks mention garage storage and closet/storage space, but nothing specifically indicates surfboard storage.

 Tennis access is clearly supported by both MLS history and the remarks.
-The amenity appears repeatedly across listings, making this a reliable shared building feature.
+The amenity appears repeatedly across listings, including direct references to "tennis courts" and "tennis/pickleball courts," making it highly reliable.

 No analysis available